WISDEM/CCBlade/README.md

 # CCBlade

 A blade element momentum method for analyzing wind turbine aerodynamic performance that is robust (guaranteed convergence), fast (superlinear convergence rate), and smooth (continuously differentiable).
-Analytic gradients are also (optionally) provided for the distributed loads, thrust, torque, and power with respect to most any design variable of interest.
+Analytic gradients are also (optionally) provided for the distributed loads, thrust, torque, and power with respect to design variables of interest.

 Author: S. Andrew Ning